 Brandon Killby '11

 My JET Program experience was very unique, as it is for everyone that goes through the program.
-Outside of my daily work duties at a countryside junior high school, I would spend hours studying and researching the Japanese language as a hobby of mine.
+Outside of my daily work duties at a junior high school in the countryside, I would spend hours studying and researching the Japanese language as a hobby of mine.
 During my third year on the program I had a very interesting and personal experience.
 I was accepted into a year-long Japanese language teacher enrichment program.
 The coursework and classes were very tough and tested my ability not only as a Japanese speaker but as an educator.
-However, because of my rigorous Japanese classes and the excellent education program at Mount Union I felt ready to take on this challenge.
-As teachers in training, we had to produce our own lessons and materials which I found to be rewarding and challenging.
+However, because of my rigorous Japanese classes and the excellent Japanese education program at Mount Union I felt ready to take on this challenge.
+As teachers in training, we had to produce our own lessons and materials which I found to be both rewarding and challenging.
 After I graduated from the program, I started to think about what I wanted to do in the future.
 Considering my extensive background in both Japanese and education I decided to apply to highly rated and competitive Japanese pedagogy programs across America.
 I was accepted into my top program choice in February.
 I owe my success and these unique experiences to my educators and mentors at the University of Mount Union.
 I could not have progressed this far if it had not been for their excellent tutelage and their ability to make me challenge and better myself as a student.

 My name is Brandon Killby and I am a senior at the University of Mount Union.
-I have been in Mount Union’s Japanese program since I started as a freshman.
-Having a background forged in high school of the language, I felt prepared to face the challenges of University’s program.
-During my freshman year I also enrolled in the Honors in the major program and will complete this part of the program next semester, with my thesis project.
+I have been in Mount Union’s Japanese major program since I started as a freshman.
+Having a background forged in high school of the language, I felt prepared to face the challenges of the University’s program.
+During my freshman year I also enrolled in the Honors in the Major program and will complete this part of the program next semester with my thesis project.
 Every year in the program seemed like a new adventure to explore and connect with.
 I have met some of the best people and lifelong friends from all over the world thanks to this program.

 Last Semester I was finally able to study abroad in Japan.
 I went to 関西外国語大学 (Kansai Gaidai) in 大阪(Osaka) Japan.
-This experience was one of the best and most inspiring chances I have ever had the chance of taking.
-The college is located on the suburbs of Osaka, a major city in the southern part of the main island.
-However, just a train ride away was the cities of Osaka, Nara, or Kyoto, at a very cheap price.
+This experience was one of the best and most inspiring opportunities I have ever had.
+The University is located in the suburbs of Osaka, a major city in the southern part of the main island of Japan.
+However, just a short train ride away were the cities of Osaka, Nara, and Kyoto, at a very cheap price.
 I really enjoyed my time in the Osaka area, and have made some life-long friends.
 I also did my share of exploring Japan’s beautiful landscapes and national treasures.